helloimhana123/RBRCountdown/README.md

 ## Uninstall

-In the Plugins folder, remove `RBRCountdown.dll` and the `countdown` folder.
+In the Plugins folder, remove `RBRCountdown.dll` and the `RBRCountdown` folder.

 ## Building

 If you build debug it will probably fail because it tries to copy the DLL to the RBR plugins folder.
 Check `Build Events->Post-Build Events` in the project settings.
-You also need the `countdown` folder in the Plugins folder.
+You also need the `RBRCountdown` folder in the Plugins folder.
 Copy it from the latest build is easiest.
 The textures are created from `textures\countdown.psd` by doing export layers to files, and `textures\countdown-dot.psd` by quick export PNG.